tomsquest/tomsquest.github.io/_posts/2014-01-30-intro-java-agent-and-bytecode-manipulation.md

 ### Agent

 First, we need a Java Agent to inject and intercept real code.
-The agent framework is part of the JDK and allow us to operate on classes before (and even after) they are used.
+The agent framework is part of the JDK and allows us to operate on classes before (and even after) they are used.

 Here is the code of the Agent.
 Note the premain static method which is called at start.